lxuechen/Differentially-Private-Fine-tuning-of-Language-Models/Language-Understanding/README.md

 Most of the packages can be installed easily via `pip install`.
 If you have trouble installing the `apex` package, you can install it via [anaconda](https://www.anaconda.com/) following these [instructions](https://anaconda.org/conda-forge/nvidia-apex).

-In addation to the classic [moments accountant](https://arxiv.org/abs/1607.00133), we also include an advanced tool [PRV accountant](https://github.com/microsoft/prv_accountant) to analyze the privacy loss.
+In addition to the classic [moments accountant](https://arxiv.org/abs/1607.00133), we also include an advanced tool [PRV accountant](https://github.com/microsoft/prv_accountant) to analyze the privacy loss.
 You can use the flag `--accountant moments` or `--accountant prv`  to switch between these two accountants.

 To install the `prv_accountant` package, go to the folder and run `pip install --editable . --user`.